ollbap/RadioDownloader/Readme.md

-# RadioDownloader
+# Radio Stream Downloader
 Each day downloads a radio stream in to a mp3 file than can then be played with external player, like vlc.

 The download is resumed after connection is lost (like when network is changed) but will not continue if active network is metered.

-# Custom radio stream URLs can be found at
+# Radio Stream Directory
 http://fmstream.org

-#Playstore page
+# Play Store Page
 https://play.google.com/store/apps/details?id=es.ollbap.radiodownloader